Fernandadp/100-days-of-code/r2-log.md

 **Today's Progress:** Started with React and Redux section of FreeCodeCamp.

 **Thoughts:** omg, I need so much more practice.
 I had to review and research a lot, and we did only things that we had done in the previous sections.
+And today I already did better than last time in the challenge :)

 ### Day 31: May 01, 2020, Saturday